 I saw my doctoral research about the possibility of visual translation of the poetic texts of Mirza Ghalib become more and more sympathetic to artists and art critics when my book titled, “To Reach You, I Dream” was published.
 It prompted me to enquire whether I can employe a similar process to understand and eventually paint specific ideas depicted in the Jap Ji Sahib too?

 As a part of this wider visual translational project, allow me to state that I am humbly graced by THE ALMIGHTY to bring forth yet another translation of Jap Ji Sahib in English.
 As anyone else would do, I have tried to bring the spirit of Jap Ji Sahib to you as I understand it.
-From the transliteration of Punjabi into the Roman script, followed by its translation into English, I have further included a one-liner for each verse as a gist.
-Lastly, I have elaborated each step as it progressed and also linked it with similar ideas originating in the previous stages.
-Hence, I have used different colours to distinguish various planes in the translation.

 However, my project is not a theological discourse or such kind of comparative study.
 I humbly seek forgiveness for errors.
 Believing we have all a destined unique journey of human life, each reader is invited herein to elaborate this holy text as they understand it.